Update: FDA approves Orgovyx, the first oral hormone therapy of its type for treating advanced prostate cancer

 For decades, this type of hormone therapy has been administered to patients by injection or implants placed under the skin.
 The recent FDA-approved drug Orgovyx is a pill taken by mouth.
 This new option helps some patients eliminate clinical visits that are required to inject or implant prior to ADT treatment.

-Approval of Orgovyx was based on data from the international HERO clinical trial, which included 930 men aged 18 or older who had advanced prostate cancer.
+Approval of Orgovyx was based on data from the international HERO clinical trial, which included 930 men aged 18 or older who had advanced cancer.
 The men were enrolled in the study from one of 155 medical centers in four continents, including the North America.

 During the study, the men were divided into the following treatment groups: